Case Studies/The JESUS Film Project

 IndustryNon-Profit / Media Ministry

-My Last Day: Youth-Focused Video Experience
+My Last Day: Reaching Younger Audiences

 • Six-page web experience built around the anime short film